This information will help you keep track of the vaccines you’ll need if your spleen is removed or weakened.

 Vaccine record

-Most people can get the first round of vaccines at MSK.
-After that, you can get the rest of the vaccines at your primary care provider’s office.
+Most people can get their first round of vaccines at MSK.
+After that, you can get the rest of your vaccines at your primary care provider’s office.
 If your primary care provider has any questions, they can call your healthcare provider at MSK.